THC overdose: everything you need to know

 How to avoid a THC overdose

-Tips for safe use
+Tips for safe consumption

-1. Start slowly:
+1. Start slowly :

-3. Stay informed:
+3. Stay informed :

 Be careful with edible cannabis products

-• Don't get impatient: Be patient and give your body time to process the substance.
+• Don't get impatient : Be patient and give your body time to process the substance.

-2. Clear dosage:
+2. Clear dosage :

-• Personal tolerance: Everyone reacts differently to THC.
+• Personal tolerance Everyone reacts differently to THC.
 Consider your own tolerance and the effects you have experienced with previous consumption attempts.

 Listen to your own body